natverse/natcpp/README.md

 ## Installation

-You will be able to install the released version of natcpp from [CRAN](https://CRAN.R-project.org) with:
+Install the released version of natcpp from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("natcpp")
 ```

-For now please do:
+For the development version, please do:

 ``` r
 install.packages("natmanager")